 Free Migration Project is a nonprofit organization based in Philadelphia, Pennsylvania, that represents immigrant clients, advocates for fair and open immigration laws, provides legal support and training to organizers and attorneys, and engages in impact litigation.
 Free Migration Project promotes the recognition of migration as a basic human right.
-Free Migration Project’s recent work includes supporting the Shut Down Berks campaign to end detention of immigrant families in Pennsylvania, training immigration attorneys how to engage in public deportation defense campaigns, and representing families in Sanctuary in Philadelphia.
+Free Migration Project’s recent work includes supporting the Shut Down Berks campaign to end detention of immigrant families in Pennsylvania, fighting egregious civil fines levied by ICE against immigrant rights leaders living in Sanctuary churches, co-organizing the annual Open Borders Conference, and representing families in Sanctuary in Philadelphia.

-The position is unpaid and anticipated to last 10 weeks, from early June to mid-August.
+The position is unpaid and anticipated to last 10-12 weeks, from early June to mid-August (with some flexibility around dates).
 Some background in immigration law or advocacy is preferred, as is Spanish fluency.